Rood-Jordan/CPE-400-Final-Project/README.md

 This holds all the scripts and driver code for connecting to bluetooth devices connected to the device running this code.
 Also, can create a socket to connect to specified device as of now.
 Using PyBluez library to connect and explore data being communicated between an apple watch and a laptop (i.e., Macbook).

+The Main.py file is ran for bluetooth connection to find devices and establish a socket to them.

+The bash script file is what we used to generate the tshark data files for easier analysis with the information extracting from our raw data wireshark captures using tshark commands.